Executive Summary

 Adnan followed up his statement by sharing details of a suspicious commit that he identified in reviewdog/action-setup: f0d342.

 Adnan also pointed out that reviewdog uses an auto-invite mechanism.
 This mechanism automatically invites GitHub users who contributed to the reviewdog organization to be a part of it, granting them write permission to its repositories.
-The maintainer of reviewdog later agreed that this mechanism may indeed be the entry point of the attacker to the reviewdog organization.
+The maintainer of reviewdog later agreed that this mechanism may indeed have been the entry point of the attacker to the reviewdog organization.

 From our inspection of reviewdog/action-setup, it appeared to us that the f0d342 commit was introduced to the repository by an attacker — probably the same actor who attacked tj-actions.
 However, with more information and help from the maintainer of reviewdog, haya14busa, we are able to identify that what was actually pushed are git tags — not commits.